 · Rain gear, tops and bottoms,

-· Spare dry set of cloths, or at least have em in the car, if you think you’ll definitly get back there in a few hours, but things do go wrong, so you’re best carrying something, and maybe a towel in the car.
+· Spare dry set of cloths, or at least have em in the car, if you think you’ll definitely get back there in a few hours, but things do go wrong, so you’re best carrying something, and maybe have a towel in the car.

 · Hot or cold drinks depending on weather and preference.

-· Possibly hat, scarf, gloves, even if just light woolen.
+· Hat, scarf and gloves, even if just light woolen.
 On the Irish hills I’ve seen hailstones in June

 · A back-pack to carry it all in.